 A brand is what others think of you—not what you think of yourself or even what you want others to think of you.
 A brand is not what the company does, but more about what your market thinks of you.
 So your strategy must begin by asking, “How do I want others to perceive me?”
 Even if you can’t control how others think of you, your goal is to influence their thinking.
 So start with your product.
 Did you make something remarkable?
 What does your audience care most about?
 What progress are they trying to make by using your product?
 Then tell the story of how your audience triumphs, over and over again.

 Human beings are storytelling creatures.
 We gravitate toward memorable stories, especially when they involve us.
 Your product or service plays a role in someone’s life, but you influence how important that role is by the story you tell—that story becomes your brand.
 Nike sells shoes, a commodity by many standards.
 But the story they tell converts that commodity into a brand.
 Remember this: shoes wither and die, but a story lives on.
 Your brand is only as good as the story you tell.
 And the story you tell is only as good as the product you sell.
-Brands are important because they live on.
+So get asking people what they think—send out a questionnaire.